aws-samples/aws-translate-customize-and-improve-realtime-translation-using-comprehend/Custom Terminology (Approach 1)/Architecture Diagram and Workflow.md

+# Approach 1 - Using Custom Terminology to customize and improve translation

 In this approach, we will be using [Custom terminology](https://docs.aws.amazon.com/translate/latest/dg/how-custom-terminology.html) to customize Tranlsation.
 Using custom terminology with your translation requests enables you to make sure that your brand names, character names, model names, and other unique content is translated exactly the way you need it, regardless of its context and the Amazon Translate algorithm’s decision.

 When a translation request comes in, Amazon Translate reads the source sentence, creates a semantic representation of the content (in other words, it understands it), and generates a translation into the target language.